sud0n1m/iamnotaprogrammer.com/_posts/2014-09-01-Just-go-early.md

 We live in a crowded world, and it's only getting more crowded.
 But there's a simple solution.
 If you can adjust your schedule to just go *a little bit early*, you no longer have to wait.

+Here are a few things I have experimented with:

 - Take early morning flights out of New York to avoid sitting in traffic to the airport
 - Go grab lunch at 11:45 before you have to wait in a line to order and then stand around for your food (you don't have to eat it yet)
 - Shift your work schedule to start early and leave early.
 Try working New York hours from the West Coast.
 - Go to the supermarket at 4pm (since you left work early)
 - Go to the gym during lunch or in mid afternoon.

-You can't choose when other people do things, but you can choose when you do things.
-Shifting to less crowded time means you can get more done and live a less-frustrating life.
+Remember: you can't choose when other people do things, but you can choose when you do things.
+Shifting activities to less crowded times of day means you can get more done, deal with congestion in your life a lot less.